 Baptisms can be arranged by contacting the pastor.
-Either the parents, grandparents, or the sponsor of the child should be a member of Wharton United Community Church at St. John's.
-You do not have to be a member of the church to have your child baptized here.
-We just ask that you come to worship with us for at least a month (so you can make sure that this is the Christian community where you would like to raise your child) and then connect with a member who can sponsor you during the baptism.
+We prefer that either the parents, grandparents, or the sponsor of the child should be a member of Wharton United Community Church at St. John's.
+But, you do not have to be a member of the church to have your child baptized here.
+We ask that you come to worship with us so you can make sure that this is the Christian community where you would like to raise your child.

 About Baptism. . .

 We receive our identity from others, from the expectations of friends and colleagues, the labels society puts upon us, the influence of family.
 To become Christian is to receive a new identity.
 You no longer allow others to tell you who you are.
 Christ now claims you and instructs you.
-A Christian is one who has "put on Christ."
-Baptism celebrates becoming that new person.
-That is why the Church's ritual begins with putting off the old, renouncing sin and evil powers of the world, and pledging our loyalty to Christ.
+A Christian is one who has a new identity -- one as a child of God.

 God Initiates the Covenant.